cardano-foundation/CIPs/CIP-Liesenfelt-Shelleys_Voltaire_decentralization_update/README.md

 ## The danger of ‘just increase k’

 Forcing the k-parameter to be radically different from the effective decentralization, k-effective, of the network has resulted in unintended consequences.
-Large differences between k-parameter and the k-effective of the network represents a stress on the current state of the network.
-A k-effective of >100 with an adjustable k-parameter of ~2.0*k-effective is a numerically justifiable long term goal.

 When k was increased large groups created new pools to retain delegators.
-More pools in the hands of a smaller number of groups does not improve decentralization and in fact takes more time and network resources to propagate the blockchain to more relays and nodes.
 If the k-parameter is increased without updating the rewards formula, more large stakeholders will be able to earn full yields by pledging to private pools excluding community delegation.

+Large differences between k-parameter and the k-effective of the network represents a stress on the current state of the network.
+More pools in the hands of a smaller number of groups does not improve decentralization and in fact takes more time and resources to propagate the blockchain to more relays and nodes.
+A k-effective of >100.0 with an adjustable k-parameter of ~2.0*k-effective is a numerically justifiable long term goal.

 # Specification